What Is a Donor-Advised Fund (DAF)?

 Related Content

-To learn more about how a DAF can help you optimize your charitable contributions, please contact your Glenmede Relationship Manager or click below to email:
+To learn more about how a DAF can help you optimize your charitable contributions, please contact your Glenmede Relationship Manager or click below:

 The Glenmede Donor-Advised Fund is offered under an agreement between The Glenmede Trust Company, N.A. (“Glenmede”) and National Philanthropic Trust (“NPT”), a tax-exempt public charity.
-NPT administers and sponsors the Fund, and maintains exclusive legal control over contributed assets.
+NPT administers and sponsors the Fund and maintains exclusive legal control over contributed assets.
 Glenmede serves as NPT’s investment manager for the Glenmede Donor-Advised Fund.
-Contributions to DAFs are irrevocable and cannot be redeemed or reclaimed by donors.
-For more information on the Glenmede Donor-Advised Fund, including the fees, risks and other factors to consider when deciding whether to open an account, please contact your Glenmede Relationship Manager or visit https://info.glenmede.com/donor-advised-fund.
-This material provides information of possible interest to Glenmede’s clients and friends, and does not provide investment, tax, legal or other advice.
-Any opinions, recommendations, expectations and/or projections expressed herein may change after the date of publication.
+Contributions to the Glenmede Donor-Advised Fund are irrevocable and cannot be redeemed or reclaimed by donors.
+For more information on the Glenmede Donor-Advised Fund, including the fees, risks, and other factors to consider when deciding whether to open an account, please contact your Glenmede Relationship Manager or visit https://info.glenmede.com/donor-advised-fund.
+This material is provided solely for informational and/or educational purposes, does not provide any financial, investment, tax, legal, or other advice, and should not be construed as a recommendation to take any particular course of action.
 Information obtained from third-party sources is assumed to be reliable but may not be independently verified, and the accuracy thereof is not guaranteed.
-Any potential outcome discussed, including but not limited to performance, legislation or tax consequence, ultimately may not occur due to various risks and uncertainties.
-Clients are encouraged to discuss any matter discussed herein with their tax advisor, attorney or Glenmede Relationship Manager.
+Any potential outcome discussed, including but not limited to performance, legislation, or tax consequence, ultimately may not occur.
+The information presented is current as of the date of publication and is subject to change.
+Readers should contact Glenmede or consult with a financial, investment, tax, legal, or other advisor if they have any questions about this material or want advice or more information.